upload_to_play_store

 1. Click the CREATE SERVICE ACCOUNT button at the top of the Google Cloud Platform Console page

-2. Verify that you are on the correct Google Cloud Platform Project by looking for the Developer Account ID from earlier within the light gray text in the second input, preceding .iam.gserviceaccount.com, or by checking the project name in the navigaton bar.
+2. Verify that you are on the correct Google Cloud Platform Project by looking for the Google Cloud Project ID from earlier within the light gray text in the second input, preceding .iam.gserviceaccount.com, or by checking the project name in the navigation bar.
 If not, open the picker in the top navigation bar, and find the right one.

 3. Provide a Service account name (e.g. fastlane-supply)